Home Page

 Noah's Ark

-G) Genesis 11:10 indicates Shem fathered Arphaxad 2 years after the
+G) Genesis 11:10 states Shem fathered Arphaxad two years after the

 Flood.